 Paraneoplastic glomerulonephritis is a paraneoplastic syndrome that affects your kidneys.

 How are paraneoplastic syndromes diagnosed?

-Doctors use imaging tests such as CT scans and MRIs to look for a tumor that may be causing symptoms.
+- Imaging: Your provider may use imaging tests such as CT scans, MRIs and ultrasounds to look for a tumor that may be causing symptoms.

 Management and Treatment